-The ten principles recommended by the Tribunal are; (1) accord mātauranga appropriate priority, (2) develop a coordinated Crown approach; (3) set objectives through a partnership; (4) identify the representatives of the Māori partner; (5) resources and time for meaningful engagement; (6) quality of Māori engagement in objective setting; (7) importance of seeking agreement; (8) achieving agreed objectives; (9) shared action; and (10) shared review and evaluation.30 initiatives.
-For example, the 2019 Te Tauihu Ngā Taonga Tuku Iho Communique stated that 'the Crown must prioritise development of a policy on the role of government in taonga Māori, including mātauranga Māori, that articulates a vision and objectives of Crown action.'31 In 2020, Rauika Māngai also stated that 'Māori should determine and lead how mātauranga Māori is protected, used, developed.32 Previous to these more recent comments, back in 2005, Mead stated in a Report to Te Puni Kokiri that "the time is long overdue for the Crown to develop a more comprehensive whole of government policy and approach-to Māori culture and heritage from which policies on facets of Māori culture would stem, e.g. mātauranga Māori and Māori cultural and intellectual property rights.
-This is unfinished Crown business that should be resurrected as a priority."33 With the passing of time, from 2005 to 2022, this remains unfinished Crown business.
+The ten principles recommended by the Tribunal are; (1) accord mātauranga appropriate priority, (2) develop a coordinated Crown approach; (3) set objectives through a partnership; (4) identify the representatives of the Māori partner; (5) resources and time for meaningful engagement; (6) quality of Māori engagement in objective setting; (7) importance of seeking agreement; (8) achieving agreed objectives; (9) shared action; and (10) shared review and evaluation.

-Looking at both the claimant and Tribunal's recommended actions, there is common ground on the need for greater coordination and transparency across government agencies relating to their approach to matauranga initiatives but also some differences in the degree to which a partnership approach would provide the best outcomes for Māori and for mātauranga.
+Looking at both the claimant and Tribunal's recommended actions, there is common ground on the need for greater coordination and transparency across government agencies relating to their approach to mātauranga initiatives but also some differences in the degree to which a partnership approach would provide the best outcomes for Māori and for mātauranga.